-We all know that businesses need cash to fund growth, but there are many ways to acquire such funding.
+We all know businesses need cash to fund growth.

 In this blog, we explore 5 sources of finance for a business to fund and grow your balance sheet, including overdraft, equipment finance, long term debt and surety in lieu of bank guarantees.